metalalive/e_commerce/services/product/v1.0.1/README.md

 # Product service
 This service records product item, package, ingredients, and all necessary attributes for individual sellers.

+## Important Note
+This product application v1.x will be no longer maintained since Oct.
+27th 2024

 ## Pre-requisite
 | software | version | installation/setup guide |
 |-----|-----|-----|